Happy Heart (album): Reception

 William Ruhlmann of AllMusic thought the album "didn't really differ much in its approach from Williams' previous album, Honey, which also contained nearly all pop covers.
 The only real difference was that this time Williams was not waiting so long.
 "My Way" was just peaking in the charts for Frank Sinatra, for example, as was Elvis Presley's "Memories," and Glen Campbell's "Where's the Playground Susie" had only just come out."

 Billboard magazine wrote, "Andy Williams has taken the best of the current hits and in his own warm, sophisticated style makes them sound completely new and exciting.
 The program is a harvest of first rate material."
+Cashbox notes Williams "maintains his heavy sales appeal with this offering."
+Record World said the album showed Andy 'singing some of the more recent clicks sometimes with more souling that his usual."

-Record Mirror noted Williams' "cool vocals still have that touch of swing and the benefit of years of experience".
+American Record Guide claims "It all adds up to pleasant listening, which has always been Andy's bag."
+Record Mirror noted Williams' "cool vocals still have that touch of swing and the benefit of years of experience", giving the album a four-star ratings.
+It received the same rating from The Encyclopedia of Popular Music, while getting a lower two-and-a-half-star rating from AllMusic.